Skip to content

 Runtime Overview

 A runtime is what actually executes your agents.
-Helix Agents provides three runtimes, each suited to different deployment scenarios.
+Helix Agents provides multiple runtimes, each suited to different deployment scenarios.
 Your agent definitions work identically across all runtimes - only the execution environment changes.

 What Is a Runtime?